dknieriem/tenupchallenge/README.md

-# twentytenupchallenge
+# tenupchallenge

-A WordPress theme for front-end developer assessment
+A WordPress theme for a front-end developer assessment.